-As a result, It's important for builders to:
+As a result, it's important for builders to:

 - Have very well-defined and minimal responsibilities;

-- Be abstract and opinionated;
+- Be abstract and opinionated according to their goals;

 - Allow for fine-grained permission control.